facualex/facualex/README.md

 - 🔭 I’m currently working to land my first role as a Data Engineer!
 - 🌱 I’m currently learning, and always will be.
 My interest right now is on the data field!
 - 🥅 2024 Goals: Get solid bases on Data Engineer technologies, work on personal projects and grow in the field.
-- I like to play Spanish guitar (Flamenco mainly) and I'm a music aficionado!
+- I'm a music aficionado!

 ### Connect with me: